janole/laravel-dockerize/README.md

 ### Internals ...

 - **laravel-dockerize** will add another *artisan* command to your project: `container:startup`.
 This command will be automatically called each time the container is (re-)started and it will try to initialize the database for you.
-For this, it will wait for the database to be ready, call `php artisan migrate --force` and then try to run the initial seeders `DOCKERIZE_SEED1` or updated seeders `DOCKERIZE_SEED2` (if the database wasn't fresh.)
+For this, it will wait for the database to be ready, call `php artisan migrate --force` and then try to run the initial seeders `DOCKERIZE_SEED1` or updating seeders `DOCKERIZE_SEED2` (if the database wasn't fresh.)